Robert Shaw (American football)

-Robert Leslie Shaw (born October 15, 1956 in Tuscaloosa, Alabama) is a former American football center in the National Football League for the Dallas Cowboys.
+Robert Leslie Shaw (born October 15, 1956) is an American former professional football player who was a center in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at the University of Tennessee.

-Early years
+Early life

 Shaw attended Joseph Wheeler High School and played varsity football for three years, receiving All-American, state football lineman of the year and All-state honors in his senior season of 1975.
 He also practiced basketball and swimming.

 He went on to play college football at Tennessee University, where he was a three-year starter at center, and earned second-team All-SEC honors in 1977 and 1978.
 Future Dallas Cowboys special teams coach Joe Avezzano, was his offensive coordinator.

 As a senior, he was named one of the co-captains and received the team's Mickey O’Brien award.
 He also started in the East–West Shrine Game and the Senior Bowl.